 Residents can visit Council's Online Services website to apply online.
 Application Permits can also be downloaded via Council's Permit webpage.
 If you have any other questions regarding permits, please contact us.

 Disabled Parking Permits are available from the Government of South Australia.
 The permits enable people with a disability to park in allocated parks for the disabled.
-For further information and application forms contact the Disability information service - 1300 786 117.
+Disability Parking permit information and application details can be found at Disability Permit page, managed by the Department of Planning, Transport and Infrastructure.